Clinton-Davis/focus_fitness/testing.md

 Check email for confirmation and have one as expected.
 All Tests Passed
 Verdict: All the functionality works as expected.

 Dashboard
-As a user, I would like to have a place where I can see all my past orders As a user, I would like to be able to change my password.
-As a user, I would like to be able to change my shipping address As a member, I would like to see when my next subscription payment is due As a member, I would like to cancel my subscription any time
+As a user, I would like to have a place where I can see all my past orders As a user, I would like to be able to change my password and shipping address As a member, I would like to see when my next subscription payment is due and be able to cancel at any time.

 Tests:
 Login in user and click on Dashboard link in navbar.
 Check Dashboard is displayed correctly.